APLConfiguration

 let c = Configuration()

-c.webserviceURL = "https://localhost:443/api" // change URL to dummy server
+c.webserviceURL = "https://localhost:443/api"

 let app = XCUIApplication()